Gangadhar

 Gangadhar (1936–2003) was an Indian actor known for his work in Kannada cinema.
 A character actor who transitioned from stage to films in the mid-1960s, he had a brief period of success when his performances in social-dramas such as Gejje Pooje (1969), Sharapanjara (1971) and Seetha (1970) were noted.
 In addition to the former two, he starred in Katha Sangama (1975) and Ranganayaki (1981), all of which were directed by Puttanna Kanagal.
 Other films he starred in include Nanna Thamma (1970), Aliya Geleya (1971) and Bhale Adrushtavo Adrushta (1972).

-Gangadhar returned to stage in the 1980s after film opportunities failed to come his way; poor health condition led him to retire from acting in 1995, when he was aged 59.
+Gangadhar returned to stage in the 1980s after film opportunities failed to come his way; poor health led him to retire from acting in 1995, when he was aged 59.
 Gangadhar appeared in a total of 80 Kannada-language films and was awarded the Rajyotsava Award by the government of Karnataka in recognition of his contribution to Kannada cinema.
 He died in 2003, aged 67.

 Early life

 Gangadhar was born in 1936.
-He obtained a diploma in mechanical engineering before beginning to work in Hindustan Aeronautics Limited (HAL) in Bangalore.
+He obtained a diploma in mechanical engineering and started working at the Hindustan Aeronautics Limited (HAL) in Bangalore.
 While there, he staged plays like Samsare Nauke, Echamanayaka and Vijayotsava.
 He had achieved considerable success during his time at the theatre group Prabhat Kalavidaru.